chloe-js/my-happy-place/README.md

 - submit button needed to be isolated with style
 - responsiveness from mobile to desctop needed to change spacing to make style look better
 - need to refactor css proporties with classes to maintain as day code as possible
+- add a enquire more at the bottom of mind and body page to link to contact us page